matghazaryan/SOMessaging/README.md

 Link <b>MediaPlayer.framework</b>, <b>QuartzCore.framework</b>.

-Make class that conforms to protocol SOMessage and synthesize all properties of that protocol.
+Make a class that conforms to protocol SOMessage and synthesize all properties of that protocol.
 (In this demo it will be <b>Message</b>).

 Make subclass of <b>SOMessagingViewController</b>